Back to Home

 Why this exists

-Most EVM tutorials describe what's happening.
-The kind of engineers Paradigm, Hyperliquid, and Monad hire have actually read the source.
-RethLab closes that gap by walking you through real Reth, Revm, Alloy, and Foundry source code — line by line, with the design intent — so by the time you open a crate, you've already seen its key code.
+Most EVM tutorials describe what's happening as if it were blockchain magic.
+The kind of engineers Paradigm, Hyperliquid, and Monad hire treat Ethereum as systems engineering — a database, a compiler, a distributed system, a networking stack, a concurrency runtime — and have actually read the Rust source that implements each layer.
+RethLab closes that gap by walking you through real Reth, Revm, Alloy, and Foundry code line by line, with the design intent, so by the time you open a crate you've already seen its key code.

 What's Next